 24 Challenge® Proctor Rules

 Students will play with either WHITE or RED sides of the 24® Game cards at one time.
-Be sure all students use the same side at the same time.
+Be sure all students are using the same side at the same time.

-Students sit 3 or 4 to a table.
-Proctors stand.
+Students sit 3* or 4 to a table; Proctors stand.
 All students play for two rounds to qualify for Semi-finals. (*At a table with only three students, remove two 2 Dot cards from the deck, to create equity.)

-The first round is played with Single Digits cards white (or red) sides up.
+The first round is played with Single Digits cards WHITE sides up.
 Second round is played with Double Digits cards with RED sides up.
 Be sure all students use the same side at the same time.

-Students keep fingers on the blue outer area of the tournament mat before card is put into play.
+Students must keep fingers on the blue outer area of the Tournament Mat before card is put into play.

 Proctor puts a card into play by “cupping” the card in the palm of one hand and placing it in the center of tournament mat.
 Keep deck out of sight, against chest or under table.

-The first student that touches the card (anywhere), with no more than three finger tips may solve the card.
+The first student that touches the card with no more than three fingertips may solve the card.
 (Slapping the card with the entire hand is not allowed and is grounds for disqualification.)

 Proctor determines who was the first student to touch the card.
-That student must announce the pattern (last step of the solution to make 24; i.e. “3 times 8” or “15 plus 9”) within 3 seconds of touching the card.
+That student must announce the pattern (last step of the solution to make 24; i.e. “3 times 8” or “15 plus 9”) within three (3) seconds of touching the card.
 Student must give complete solution with same pattern as final step.
 Commutative laws of addition and multiplication apply (8 x 3 = 3 x 8) and (20 + 4 = 4 + 20).

-The final solution (all three steps) must be completed (“fixed”) within 15 seconds.
+The final solution (all three steps) must be completed within 15 seconds.